ay-lab-team/motif_pair_enrichment/README.md

 Install Python 3.10 and seaborn

 ## Usage
-1) Run the different simulations with: `batch-process-all-only-chr-a_plus.qsh`
+1) Run the different simulations with: `workflow/scripts/pipeline/simulate_motif_pairs.within_chroms.commander.sh`
-2) Aggregate the simulations and calculate p-values: `aggregate-all-sims-only-chr-a_plus.qsh`
+2) Aggregate the simulations and calculate p-values: `workflow/scripts/pipeline/aggregate_simulations_pvalues.commander.sh`
+3) Analyze the results with `workflow/qscripts/summary/QQPlot_Analysis_For_All_Groups.ipynb`
+4) Analyze the results with `workflow/qscripts/summary/Summarize_Paired_Motif_Analysis.ipynb`

 ## Project status
 In progress.
 Romeo lead this work and Joaquin is re-running it for new samples.